 Equality and Diversity for Students

-Here at City, University of London we welcome students of different genders, ethnicities, abilities, sexual orientations, faiths, ages and backgrounds, all equally, and all without discrimination.
-We hope for our University community to be as diverse, vibrant and accessible as possible, and so we are continually trying to work to ensure that all students feel welcome, safe and able to achieve their absolute best while studying with us.
+Here at City, University of London we welcome students of all different genders, ethnicities, abilities, sexual orientations, faiths, ages and backgrounds, all equally, and all without discrimination.
+We hope for our University community to be as diverse, vibrant and accessible as possible, and so we are continually working to ensure that all students feel welcome, safe and able to achieve your absolute best while studying with us.

 As a public sector body in the United Kingdom, City must meet its legal obligations as set out in the Equality Act 2010.
 This means that City must actively and consistently work to:

 - Eliminate unlawful discrimination, harassment, victimisation and any other conduct that is prohibited under the Equality Act 2010

 - Advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it

 - Foster good relations between people who share a relevant protected characteristic and people who do not share it.

 This means actively introducing, maintaining and continually improving measures to provide equality of opportunity for all of our students, staff and visitors, and to prevent or resolve any forms of harassment, discrimination, victimisation or other intolerance amongst our students and staff.